Skip to contents

 mcyears = mcyears,

-states_step_ratio = 1/20, # discretization of states
+states_step_ratio = 1/20, # State discretization

 opts = opts,

-penalty_low = 1000,#penalty for bottom rule curve
+penalty_low = 1000, # Penalty for bottom rule curve

-penalty_high = 100,#penalty for top rule curve
+penalty_high = 100, # Penalty for top rule curve

 penalty_final_level_low = 2000,